Dolphins star Tyreek Hill detained by police entering stadium but will play in Week 1

-Tyreek Hill was detained by police entering Hard Rock Stadium on Sunday morning ahead of the Miami Dolphins' Week 1 game.
+The Miami-Dade Police Department has opened an Internal Affairs investigation after Dolphins star Tyreek Hill was detained by officers near Hard Rock Stadium on Sunday morning, the department's director stated.

-The NFL's leading wide receiver from last season has since been released and will be available for the game against the Jacksonville Jaguars, the team confirmed in a statement.
-The Dolphins said that several teammates saw the incident and stopped to support Hill.
+Hill was detained during a traffic stop just hours before the Miami Dolphins' Week 1 game.

 STAY IN THE KNOW